 Beginner tips for ADV motorcycle 180° spin success

 The standing elephant turn is the ideal starting point for learning this skill.
 When riding off-road, I prefer this version for many reasons.
-The standing elephant turn is easier to steady the bike on soft terrains like mud or deep sand and it allows the bike weight to be supported by the pilot’s entire body rather than just one leg on the ground.
+The standing elephant turn is easier to steady the bike on soft terrains like mud or deep sand, and it allows the bike weight to be supported by the pilot’s entire body rather than just one leg on the ground.
 Standing is also helpful when a 180° spin turn is needed to be done on an off-camber spot.
 Shorter riders and those with knee problems will also appreciate the efficiency of the standing posture 180° turn.

 Let’s have a quick look at a standing elephant turn before we dissect its steps:

 A large open outdoor space with a firmly packed terrain is ideal for learning the elephant turn.
 Hardpack dirt or gravel roads will provide a good supportive surface for the pilot to stand on and will also allow the rear tire to spin while learning how to break traction.
-Expect that you will drop the bike a few times and chose your training area wisely.
+Expect that you will drop the bike a few times and choose your training area wisely.

 Set your traction control OFF to allow the rear wheel to spin.
 If traction control is on, then the bike’s computer will limit the rear spin potential.
-This safety feature is invaluable during road touring, but will not allow a clean elephant turn.
+This safety feature is invaluable during road touring but will not allow a clean elephant turn.
 ABS settings will be bike specific according to model options and rider preference since ABS status is not a factor with this technique.
 On my 2016 BMW R1200GS LC, I turn ABS off when riding off-road or practicing elephant turns.
 If you have never felt your ABS, then try out the series of exercises here in our Emergency Braking post.

 4 Steps for Standing Elephant Turn

 - Stand on the left side of the bike with your right hip touching the bike